By Michelle Y. Drake

-I recently interviewed Ashley Baker, associate style editor of Glamour magazine, and she had amazing insight into how to create a look that lets the interviewer know you mean business.
+I recently interviewed Ashley Baker, editor of an international style magazine, and she had amazing insight into how to create a look that lets the interviewer know you mean business.

 Sloppy clothes might translate into sloppy work in the interviewer’s eyes.
 Walk into that interview looking clean, pulled-together and professional.